 By: Josh Goodwine

-Cover Photo: San Francisco Giants pitcher Tim Hudson throws against the Arizona Diamondbacks during the fifth inning of the home opener MLB National League baseball game in San Francisco, Tuesday, April 8, 2014.
-(AP Photo/Jeff Chiu)
+Cover Image: San Francisco Giants pitcher Tim Hudson works against the Los Angeles Dodgers in the first inning of a baseball game Thursday, Oct.
+1, 2015, in San Francisco.
+(AP Photo/Ben Margot)